Aeternalis-Ingenium/GGEA/README.md

 * Step 3: Click on 'Create Database'

-* Step 4: Insert 'ggea_dev_db' in the empy form field and click save
+* Step 4: Insert 'ggea_dev_db' in the empty form field and click save

 * Step 5: Restart your docker.
 Now it should run without problems!
+*

 #### Optional Steps